If you’re a homeowner, you’re probably wondering if your HOA fees are tax deductible?

 When it comes to whether or not these membership fees can be deducted from your income, there are three answers:

-- If the HOA fees are associated with your permanent residence then you can not deduct them.
+- If the HOA fees are associated with your permanent residence, then you CAN NOT deduct them.

 - Or if the HOA fees are associated with a property that you rent out, then you are allowed to deduct all HOA fees as a rental expense.